almondheil/agent-based-herding/README.md

 * `herd-spacing-stdev`: Standard deviation of placement from the center of a herd
 * `individual-placement-attempts`: Number of points which are checked when placing an individual to find the most valuable ones
+* currently there are other settings not in this list.
+These will be used for the agent-based modeling part of the project.

-Once the config file is correct, run the code with `python3 prey_distribution_montecarlo.py`.
+Once the config file is correct, run the code with `python3 run.py`.
+It will run the prey distribution code and use this to place prey and predators in the agent-based model.

 By default, the program will print the placement of each prey individual.
 This behavior can be disabled with the `-q` or `--quiet` parameter on the command line.

-When the program has finished running, it will output the positions of each prey member to a `.csv` file.
-At this point this file is the only output, but the prey placement script will also be used to generate prey positions for the agent-based part of the project.

 ## Planned additions